Visruat/VSD-HDP/README.md

      - Detailed --> placements obtained from global are minimally altered to be legal.

 5) Clock Distribution Network
-	- Clock Tree Synthesis (CTS) perfomred to ensure the clk signal reaches all sequential elements in a circuit design with __zero to minimal skew__.
+	- Clock Tree Synthesis (CTS) performed to ensure the clk signal reaches all sequential elements in a circuit design with __zero to minimal skew__.
         - CTS alters the netlist.
 Functionality check is required before progressing
         - __Logical Equivalence Check (LEC)__ --> formally confirm that the function did not change after modifying netlist
 > it is imperative to check functionality when the netlist is modified.